ConnerFarrell/optimization-algorithms/README.md

 # Project Title: Optimization Algorithms

 ## Overview
-This project implements classical optimization algorithms — Gradient Descent, Heavy Ball, Nesterov Accelerated Gradient, and Newton’s Method — and visualizes their trajectories on a convex test function.
+This project implements classical optimization algorithms:
+Gradient Descent, Heavy Ball, Nesterov Accelerated Gradient, and Newton’s Method, and visualizes their trajectories on a convex test function.

 ## Key Features
 - Implements multiple optimization methods from scratch in Python.